jianmin-chen/marrow-old/README.md

 ## About

 Text editor written from scratch using the [Build Your Own Text Editor](https://viewsourcecode.org/snaptoken/kilo/) tutorial.
-Wanted to make it my own (in fact, this was written with `marrow`!), so I've added/am adding some extra, opinionated features:
+Wanted to make it my own (in fact, this was written with `marrow`!), so I've added/am adding some extra, opinionated features.

+## Design decisions

+Over the next couple months, I'll be working on adding the following, which are obviously all quite opinionated:

+* Different modes like Vim.
+Specifically, mostly normal and edit mode for the moment.
-* Configuration file in `config.h`, with options for features like line numbers, Git gutters, and WakaTime integration
+* Configuration file in `config.h`, with options for features like line numbers, Git gutters, and WakaTime integration (all things I use in my Vim config)
 * Syntax highlighting for other programming languages besides C. The way the guide does syntax highlighting is quite frankly horrendous, but I can't think of a quicker way to do it without generating tokens for each language to categorize each term.
 I'll start by modularizing the syntax highlighting code and then adding a couple of languages that I use often, like Python and JavaScript.
 * A tree viewer.
 This should be relatively easy using `dirent.h` (not supported in Windows though) and adapting the code currently being used to track keystrokes to track moving through the file tree.
 * Tab system.
 I already use iTerm so I suppose I could just use `Command` + `number` to open a new tab, but I think it would be cool to have a tab system directly in Marrow where I can switch between editor views to edit different files.
 Split view can come later, if I'm so inclined.
 * Terminal emulator?
 Not sure if I'm using the correct term.
 Vim uses `libvterm`, so I want to do a little more research into that.
+* Command system with fuzzy search in a file

 These are all features I use in Vim/VSCode on a daily basis and thought would be useful to add on.

+Other features I might add in the future:

+* Reverse highlighting on copy.

 ## Compatibility